 Expect sensational views and unique flora and fauna as you explore parts of Chile that, in all likelihood, have hardly been trekked before.

 Huerquehue National Park

-A short distance from adventure tourism capital Pucón, Huerquehue National Park might only cover 48 sq.-miles (125km²), but what it lacks in size it makes up for in a dazzling array of picturesque lagoons, groves of ancient araucaria trees and staggering views of nearby Villarrica Volcano.
+A short distance from adventure tourism capital Pucón lies one of the most famous trekking national parks in Chile, Huerquehue National Park.
+It might only cover 48 sq.-miles (125km²), but what it lacks in size it makes up for in a dazzling array of picturesque lagoons, groves of ancient araucaria trees and staggering views of nearby Villarrica Volcano.

 The best treks in Huerquehue National Park:

 - Sendero Los Lagos

 - A steep 4,200 ft.
 (1300m) climb passes the park’s most stunning lakes – Toro, Chico and Verde – two waterfalls and guarantees clear views of the stately bulk of the volcano.